SarthakB2005/Sarthak-Benodkar/README.md

 ## 📌 Conclusion

-This project was a major milestone in our journey into robotics and embedded systems.
+This project was a major milestone in our journey into robotics .
 Participating in e-Yantra helped us gain practical experience and confidence in building real-world engineering solutions.

 ---